joshbegley/nyt-latest/previous.md

 `By Jim Tankersley`\
 https://nytimes.com/live/2026/02/14/world/munich-security-conference-rubio/munich-conference-europe-trump-day-two

-**Live Updates: Marco Rubio to Address Munich Security Conference**\
+**Live Updates: Marco Rubio Addresses Munich Security Conference**\
-`European leaders are hoping for a relatively friendly speech from the secretary of state, whom they largely praise as a constructive partner on security issues.`\
+`European leaders were hoping for a relatively friendly speech from the secretary of state, whom they largely praise as a constructive partner on security issues.`\
 https://nytimes.com/live/2026/02/14/world/munich-security-conference-rubio

 **'Greedy' Wrexham hoping for a Premier League club at home in the FA Cup fifth round**\